TOD-theses/paper-T-RACE/main.typ

 The emulator is initialized with the block `front_runner["blockNumber"]-1` and no single transactions are executed prior to running the analysis.
 Therefore, the state cannot include transactions that were executed in the same block before $T_A$.

-Similar to the case with the block environment, this could lead to differences between the emulation and the results from the blockchain, when $T_A$ or $T_V$ are impacted by a previous transaction in the same block.
+Similar to the case with the block environment, this could lead to differences between the emulation and the results from the blockchain, when $T_A$ or $T_V$ are affected by a previous transaction in the same block.

 == TOD simulation <sec:tod-simulation>